wilmixsolomon7/NJDOLLAR/README.md

 -----------

-JAS  Programming Language   when  it  is   invented  in JAVA

-and  modifed   at  C#  P.L  at  year  2016.
+JAS  Programming Language   invented  in  C#  P.L  at  year  2016.

 So  it  is   ranked   as   Rank Z'''''''''''''''''''''''''